PorkDevMode/Severe-Wrapper/README.md

 # Memory utility setup:

 How to use:
 go to github link and make a folder named data at C:/v2.
 Put util.lua in that data version in other scripts do or use the loadstring

+-- Scroll down for the keybind library information
 ***Example:***

 ```